Spencer Ware: Indianapolis Colts

 On April 30, 2019, Ware signed with the Indianapolis Colts.
-He was placed on the reserve/physically unable to perform list on August 2, 2019 after undergoing ankle surgery.
-He was released on September 20, 2019.
+He was placed on the reserve/physically unable to perform list on August 2, after undergoing ankle surgery.
+Ware was released on September 20.

 Kansas City Chiefs (second stint)

-On December 3, 2019, Ware was re-signed by the Kansas City Chiefs.
-He was placed on injured reserve on December 25, 2019 with a shoulder injury.
-He finished the 2019 season with 17 carries for 51 rushing yards in three games.
+On December 3, 2019, Ware was re-signed by the Chiefs.
+He was placed on injured reserve on December 25, with a shoulder injury.
+Ware finished the 2019 season with 17 carries for 51 rushing yards in three games.
 Without Ware, the Chiefs would go on to win Super Bowl LIV against the San Francisco 49ers giving Ware his second Super Bowl ring.

 Chicago Bears

 On December 22, 2020, Ware signed with the practice squad of the Chicago Bears.
 His practice squad contract with the team expired after the season on January 18, 2021.

 NFL statistics

 Personal life

 On January 12, 2014, Ware was booked in Seattle's King County Jail under the charge of DUI.
 However, that case was dismissed in July 2014 after a judge ruled that the officer lacked reasonable suspicion of DUI at the time he initiated the traffic stop.

 On June 23, 2016, Ware hosted an event at Full Throttle Indoor Karting "where he provided free transportation, go-karting, and lunch to the thirty kids of the [Winton Hills] Recreational Center."
 Ware expressed gratitude for all the people who helped him become a professional athlete and encouraged the kids to "work together" to accomplish their goals in life.